PacificBiosciences/trgt/README.md

 ## Support information

-TRGT is a pre-release software intended for research use only and not for use in diagnostic procedures.
+TRGT is currently in active development and is intended for research use only and not for use in diagnostic procedures.
 While efforts have been made to ensure that TRGT lives up to the quality that PacBio strives for, we make no warranty regarding this software.